 Stock No. 34192

-Antique Lancet-arched Stained Glass by Hardman & Co
+Antique Lancet Arched Stained Glass by Hardman & Co

 An antique lancet-arched stained glass window of an angel by Hardman & Co, Birmingham.
 Competently painted, this dramatic stained glass window dates to 1889, once a part of an impressive larger window named ‘the Tree of Jesse Window’ reclaimed from the north transept of All Saints Emscote church, Warwick.
 This scene depicts a striking angel…